techgrounds/techgrounds-JarBanf/10_Final-Project/Documents/decisions_doc.md

 - 🟧 EC2: Virtual servers in the cloud.

 ### Database
-- 🟦 RDS: Managed Relational Database Service.
+- 🟦 ~~RDS: Managed Relational Database Service~~.
+    - I will not be implementing a RDS database in my design.
+The admin has knowledge on setting up and maintaining a database.
+So I will setup a EC2-instance as a database server.

 ### Management & Governance
-- 🟥 ~~CloudTrail: Track User Activity and API Usage.~~
+- 🟥 ~~CloudTrail: Track User Activity and API Usage~~.
     - I will NOT be implementing this service in to the infrastructure (yet).
     It is best practice to use this service, but seen that it is not defined in the necessary requirements, I will not dedicate time and energy on it (yet).
 It is not a priority right now.